 - Wave your Arm to Feel the Air

 - Leave a Glass of Water Out and See What Happens Over Time as the Air Escapes (bubbles in the water and on the glass)

 - Stuff a Paper Towel in a Glass so that it won’t fall out when you turn it upside down.
 Your child will have fun scrunching and stuffing the paper towel.

 - Fill a bowl with water using a small pitcher to get your child more involved (plus pouring is a great fine motor activity).
-We dropped some liquid watercolor into the water to make it clear to the eye when the air escape and the water entered the cup.
-Turn the glass upside down, put it in the water.
-Air takes up space so the water does not come into the glass.
-Tip the glass a bit and water enters the glass and absorbs into the paper towel.
+We dropped some liquid watercolor into the water to make it clear to the eye when the air escaped, and the water entered the cup.
+Turn the glass upside down, and put it in the water.
+Air takes up space, so the water does not come into the glass.
+Tip the glass a bit, and water enters the glass and absorbs into the paper towel.

-Resources Used in this Air Science Activities for Preschooler
+Resources Used in this Air Science Activities for Preschoolers

 Thank you for visiting today!